PlanScore/PlanScore/README.md

 `npm run serve` will run a HTTP server, as well as watching and rebuilding (below).

-`npm run watch` will watch for changes and re-run `npm rin build` upon detecting changes.
+`npm run watch` will watch for changes and re-run `npm run build` upon detecting changes.

-Deployment: This is run from thre `gh-pages` branch of the `PlanScore/PlanScore` repository.
+Deployment: This is run from the `gh-pages` branch of the `PlanScore/PlanScore` repository.
 Simply commiting the new built files, and then pushing, will cause the GH Pages site to be updated. (though it can take a few minutes)